IgooorGP/jazzpy/README.md

 ## Disclaimer

 All the sprite sheets, fictional names, images and soundtracks used in this software project were downloaded from the internet and are, by no means, mine.
-All the images, character names, stage names, other fictional names and the soundtracks belongs to Epic MegaGames (Epic Games).
+All the images, character names, stage names, other fictional names and the soundtracks belong to Epic MegaGames (Epic Games).

 ## Gameplay Example